sashofthedark/QOSF_Screening_Task/README.md

 Right before the "main" test, called test_CircuitAndCorrection, there is a @parameterized.expand block, where different values of probability for an X and a Z gate are given as input, each combination of which creates a separate test.

-All tests can be run together to check they all pass.
-Alternatively, only test_CircuitAndCorrection (with parameters of choice or the parameters that are currently there) and test_CircuitAndCorrectionRaises can be run.
+All tests can be run together to check all parts of the program in depth.

+ Alternatively, only test_CircuitAndCorrection (with new or existing parameters) and test_CircuitAndCorrectionRaises can be run.